-A breakthrough procedure
+A breakthrough procedure for corneal cross-linking

 Using the latest generation KXL® system, our high-power cross-linking procedure has revolutionized traditional cross-linking by reducing treatment time to as little as a few minutes—all while maintaining a high standard of proven safety.
 The reduction in speed is made possible by increasing the ultraviolet light (UVA) power and reducing the exposure time, thereby maintaining the same energy on the eye as standard cross-linking while reducing cross-linking time by an order of magnitude.